marleyad/personal_study_log/README.md

 - Refine my skills over the years.
 - Continuously improve my system to support long-term learning and productivity.

 I hope this inspires others to create their own systems for tracking and celebrating progress.
-Feel free to explore and reach out if you have any feedback or suggestions!

 ---

 ## How to Access the Study Log

 The PDF file of the study log can be found in this repository.
 It’s a snapshot of my progress and demonstrates the data-driven approach I use to stay focused and motivated.

-Thank you for visiting!